 Oct 16Celebrating Sister Lillian

-On July 25, Lillian Murphy, RSM Mercy Housing’s former President and CEO, passed away.
-The Mercy Housing Board of Trustees and many of our supporters and partners gathered at the ART, A Hotel, in downtown Denver on October 15 to celebrate Sister Lillian’s life, career, and the incredible impact that she’s made on the lives of those in need.
+On July 25, 2019 Lillian Murphy, RSM Mercy Housing’s former President and CEO, passed away.
+The Mercy Housing Board of Trustees and many of our supporters and partners gathered to celebrate Sister Lillian’s life, career, and the incredible impact that she’s made on the lives of those in need.
 Sister Lillian’s motto when she began her journey as a Sister of Mercy was “peace,” and her legacy is exactly that.

 Sister Lillian’s Beginning

 Born in San Francisco, Lillian Murphy, RSM attended St. Peter’s School and began her ministry in the Burlingame Community as the bookkeeper for the College of Our Lady of Mercy, working in the office of St. Joseph’s Hospital, then in administration for St. Mary’s Hospital and Our Lady’s Home.

 She became president and CEO of Mercy Housing in 1987.
 Under her leadership, Mercy Housing expanded from a small, regional housing development organization with 250 homes and 20 staff to a nationwide system that houses 42,000 residents and has 1,531 employees in 20 states.
 She was awarded an honorary Doctorate of Humane Letters by University of San Francisco School of Nursing in 1998.
 She retired from Mercy Housing in 2014.
 In 2015 she became a board member of Catholic Health Initiatives.

 You can’t talk about Mercy Housing’s 38-year success without mentioning Sister Lillian.
 Her leadership grew the organization into 40 states, and she was named Housing Person of the Year by the National Housing Conference in 2011 and was inducted into the affordable housing hall of fame by Affordable Housing Finance.